checkly/docs.checklyhq.com/site/content/docs/integrations/terraform.md

 1. [Managing Checkly checks with Terraform](https://blog.checklyhq.com/managing-checkly-checks-with-terraform/)
 2. [Scaling Puppeteer & Playwright on Checkly with Terraform](https://blog.checklyhq.com/scaling-puppeteer-playwright-on-checkly-with-terraform/)

+{{<info >}}
+If you find the error `402 payment required` when creating checks through Terraform or the API, possibly you have reached the maximum number of checks you can create on your account.
+Contact Checkly Support to talk about options.
+{{</info >}}

 ## Development version

 If you want to get your hands dirty on the very last in development version, you can: